Authentication

 • grant_type=refresh_token

-• client_id Use the same client as the original token, either bead-terminal or bead-integrator.
+• client_id Use the same client as the original token request

 Example curl